 The Paediatric Appendicitis Score (PAS) has been shown to be useful in children presenting with acute abdominal pain to assess whether further investigations and/or intervention is required.
 The PAS (range 0-10) assigns 1 point (unless otherwise stated) for each component present: migration of pain, anorexia, nausea/vomiting, right lower quadrant tenderness (2 points), cough/percussion/hopping tenderness (2 points), elevated temperature (fever >38°C), leukocytosis >10,000 cells/mm3, and polymorphonuclear neutrophilia >7,500 cells/mm3.

 This depends on the cause.
 Self-limiting causes - eg, gastroenteritis - may just require reassurance and simple advice to parents and carers.
 The advice should include continued use of the child's usual and age-appropriate diet to prevent and limit dehydration.
 Clear liquids should not be substituted for oral rehydration solutions or regular diets to prevent or treat dehydration.
-For other causes, more specific therapies may be required - eg, surgery in appendicitis, treatment of diabetic ketoacidosis with insulin, fluids and potassium.

 Some specific causes